StudentCZ/StudentCZ/README.md

 - 🔭 I’m currently working on my projects
 - 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with becoming a better software engineer
-- ⚡ Fun fact: When I am not coding, I enjoy casually following the NBA, gaming news and watching anime,
+- ⚡ Fun fact: When I am not coding, I enjoy casually following the NBA, gaming news and watching anime

 <!--